zanderthuo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. chmod --reference=olleh hello - script that sets the mode of the file hello the same as olleh’s mode.
 12. chmod a+X * - script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+13. mkdir -m 751 my_dir - script that creates a directory called my_dir with permissions 751 in the working directory